Liberal Arts and Sciences: Global Challenges (BA/BSc)

 Fees and Finances

 All students are required by Dutch law to pay the tuition fee.
-The amount depends on your nationality.
-Please see the table below.
+Tuition is subsidised by the Dutch government for all EU citizens, which is why the tuition fee rate differs depending on your nationality.

 Living expenses can only be estimated as this largely depends on your individual life style.
 These expenses include but are not limited to health insurance costs, food, transportation and leisure activities.